 We can do that tomorrow.
 Ha!

-So let’s take this blog and these tips for example.
+So let’s take this blog and these tips as examples.
 The classic procrastinator will say, “oh I’ll try those tips tomorrow”.
+Sure you will.

 We must overcome procrastination!!
 But how?